samf21/Baltimore_BioCrew/app/examples/readme.md

-This folder has examples of interactive data applications which use RStudio, Shinyapps, and/or Flexdashboard.
+This folder has examples and tutorial to learn
+- RStudio
+- ggplot for data visualization
+- Shinyapps and/or Flexdashboard for development of interactive data applications.